This article about Tier 4 general student visas was updated by the Great British Mag content team on 10 June 2020.

 - Child under 18 years old – including if they were born in the UK during your stay.

-What do you need in order to bring dependants to the UK under your Tier 4 (General) student visa?
+What do you need in order to bring dependents to the UK under your Tier 4 (General) student visa?

-To apply to bring a dependant to the UK, you must be one of the following:
+To apply to bring a dependent to the UK, you must be one of the following:

 - Sponsored by a higher education institution on a course at level 7 on the Ofqual register or above that lasts 9 months or more